korobi/Korobi/source/channel/commands/creating.rst

 A basic command could be created by executing :code:`.addcmd gist Please use https://gist.github.com for long text`.
 All users can then use the command by typing :code:`.gist` which will print the result to the channel.

+You may overwrite a previous command by re-adding the command with the same name.

 Advanced commands
 =================